 - a.
-Iron Ore concentrate has an average density of - b.
+Iron Ore concentrates have an average density of - b.
 2.74 MT / M 3 and has an average stowage factor of 0.365 M3 / MT. - c.
-Iron Ore Concentrate contains an average moisture content from 2.5% to 4.5%.
+Iron Ore Concentrates contain an average moisture content of 2.5% to 4.5%.
 The character of this ore is SELF DRAINING.
-It will retain moisture up to about 2.5%, but all moisture over and above that will drain on compaction of the material, also, if the ore is left for long periods in stockpile or in the hold of the ship, this drainage of moisture could generate water accumulation in the hold of the ship, and could cause some inconvenience when discharging the cargo.
+It will retain moisture up to about 2.5%, but all moisture over and above that will drain on compaction of the material, also, if the ore is left for long periods in stockpile or in the holds of the Vessel, this drainage of moisture could generate water accumulation in the hold of the Vessel and could cause some inconveniences when discharging the cargo.
 For this reason, all bilge Wells should be sounded regularly and pumped out at regular intervals, so as to minimise possible water accumulation between vessel's tank top & the cargo. - d.
-Iron Ore Concentrate is abrasive, and could cause damage to bilge pumps.
-Master of ships should be aware that Federal Regulations require bilge wells to be covered with double layer of burlap, so as to permit a free flow of the water and retain the Iron Ore Concentrate in the hold of the ship.
+Iron Ore Concentrate is abrasive and could cause damages to bilge pumps.
+Master of Vessel should be aware that Federal Regulations require bilge wells to be covered with double layer of burlap, so as to permit a free flow of the water and retain the Iron Ore Concentrate in the holds of the Vessel.